eternal-flame-AD/yume-pdq/README.md

 Optimized kernels from hashing to vectorized or Vulkan shader-based exact matching for near real-time high-throughput high-recall [PDQ](https://github.com/facebook/ThreatExchange/tree/main/pdq)-based image screening, including a hand-vectorized PDQ variant that prioritizes low latency, high throughput with high statistical compatibility, with options of using AVX2 intrinsics, portable-simd, or AVX512 intrinsics, with no-std and LLVM SafeStack+CFI hardening support.

-It also comes with a well-optimized matching pipeline that guarantees 100% recall, bringing the total time-on-processor down to <1ms when a Consumer-grade Vulkan GPU is used for the matching stage, or ~20ms when an AVX512 CPU is used for the whole task.
-(Assuming a 10M vector database, larger than the current size of the NCMEC CSAM PDQ database.)
+It also comes with a well-optimized matching pipeline that guarantees 100% recall, bringing the total CPU time down to ~20ms when an AVX512 CPU is used for the entire hash then search task.
+(Assuming a 10M vector database)

+An C++ port of the AVX-512 matching pipeline has been merged into the official repository, see [facebook/ThreatExchange#1817](https://github.com/facebook/ThreatExchange/pull/1817) for details.

 [Try it on WASM now!](https://eternal-flame-ad.github.io/yume-pdq/)